Thelmina4/Thelmina4/README.md

 ## Hi there 👋
-I'm Thelma, A first year computer science student in DCU, Dublin.
+I'm Thelma, A second year computer science student in DCU, Dublin.
 <!--
 **Thelmina4/Thelmina4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.